 So why is that a bad thing?

 Most Greek institutions, and the school in particular, are extraordinarily conservative.
-This is especially the case with language, when innovation challenges the perception that Modern Greek is different from Ancient Greek.
+This is especially the case with language, when innovation challenges the perception that Modern Greek is no different from Ancient Greek.
 In this case, the insinuation that Modern Greek has a different number of vowels from what has always been described by the ancient grammarians was just too much.

 Unsurprisingly then, the introduction of the new textbook triggered an angry response by a group of teachers.
 Their article is a long and sometimes rambling text, so I have only copied some more representative extracts, alongside my translation.